haudang-agilityio/flutter_bloc_devtools/README.md

 # Remote Devtools for flutter_bloc

 ## Progress
-Fork of https://github.com/andrea689/flutter_bloc_devtools, and support bloc v8.0.0 This currently has rudimentary support for v8.0.0.
+Fork of https://github.com/andrea689/flutter_bloc_devtools, and custom support safety for v8.0.0.

+This currently has rudimentary support for v8.0.0.
 It is a work in progress.